Sam Strike: Early roles and EastEnders (2013–2014)

 Danny Dyer (pictured) portrayed Strike's on-screen father in EastEnders.
 Both received praise for their performances in Strike character's coming out storyline.

 Strike made his professional acting debut in 2013, playing Dan Morgan in the revival of the CBBC series M.I.
 High, which spanned two seasons.
 The same year, he was cast in the role of Johnny Carter in the BBC soap opera EastEnders.
 His character was introduced as part of the Carter family, and he made his first appearance on 26 December 2013.
 Strike's portrayal of Johnny was met with a positive reception.
-He received particular praise for his performance in the scene that saw his character come out to his father Mick (Danny Dyer).
-Attitude magazine recognised the scene with the Media Recognition Award, and Paul Flynn of The Guardian wrote that both actors "delivered an exceptional, impulsive, physical reading of the ties that bond father and son, no matter what."
-Reflecting on the scene, Strike said that he was "really nervous the night it aired, because you want it to look convincing but then you want to do justice by the people that have been there and done it."
+He received particular praise for his performance in the episode that saw his character come out to his father Mick (Danny Dyer).
+Paul Flynn of The Guardian wrote that both actors "delivered an exceptional, impulsive, physical reading of the ties that bond father and son, no matter what," and Attitude magazine recognised the storyline with the Media Recognition Award.
+Reflecting on the coming-out scene, Strike said that he was "really nervous the night it aired, because you want it to look convincing but then you want to do justice by the people that have been there and done it."
 He added that "it was a real proving ground for me, because it was the first time I actually had to do any proper drama acting."
-Discussing its impact, Strike stated that both he and Dyer received letters from viewers who shared that watching them in the scene helped them come out.
+Discussing its impact, Strike revealed that both he and Dyer had received letters from viewers saying they had helped people come out.
 In 2014, he made a guest appearance in episode two of the comedy series Give Out Girls as a 15-year-old model named Luke.

 On 14 November 2014, Strike announced his departure from EastEnders.
 Regarding his decision to leave the show, he said: "I knew from the start that I was never going to be there for 10 years.
 It was just a case of seeing how things went, where the character was going and how relevant he was going to be in time to come."
-Strike believed that "Johnny peaked quite early" due to the high-profile coming out storyline, and he was no longer needed on the show at the time of his leaving.
+Strike believed that "Johnny peaked quite early" due to the high-profile coming-out storyline, and he was no longer needed on the show at the time of his leaving.
 The character officially left the series on 23 December 2014, although Strike returned in the role for one more special appearance via Skype in an episode broadcast on Christmas Day 2014.
 Upon his departure, the show's executive producer, Dominic Treadwell-Collins, said that the "door is wide open" for Strike to return and that he did not plan to recast the character, hoping Strike would come back.
 However, when it was decided to reintroduce the character in 2016, Strike admitted that he "wasn't ready to return any time in the near future", and the role was recast.